The Nuclear Physicist’s Apple

 Commissioned by: Finnish State Art Commission

-The work is held in the Finnish State Art Deposit collection
+The sculpture installation is held in the Finnish State Art Deposit collection

 Ydinfyysikon omena lähestyy ydintutkimusta omenan halkaisemisen kautta.
 Omenan siksi, että omena liittyy olennaisesti fysiikan tutkimuksen historiaan.
 Uskotaanhan Isaac Newtonin keksineen painovomalain nähdessään omenan putoavan.
 Tätä kertomusta ehdotus jatkaa.
 Ajatuksena on, että omenan putoamisen sijaan ydinfyysikon kiinnostus kohdistuu omenan ytimeen.